Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Tasks to Solve in Online Discussions

 \paragraph{Structure Extraction.} Extracting the structure of online discussions is beneficial for facilitation tools in order to gain further insight of the ongoing discussion and extract important parts.
-The task can be solved by first classifying nodes and afterwards predicting their relationship. \citet{suzuki2021structure} present a node classification approach using graph attention networks \citep{velivckovic2017graph}.
-In \cite{suzuki2020extraction} the authors solve both tasks with a Bi-LSTM network to classify the structure of a discussion.
+The task involves identifying the relationship between messages and the flow of the conversation.
+There are different approaches to structure extraction.
+It can be solved with graph-based models, since conversations often exhibit tree or graph like structures in which posts are nodes and the edges represent their relationships.
+The process of structure extraction involves two main steps.
+First, nodes are classified, and then their relationships are predicted. \citet{suzuki2021structure} present a node classification approach using graph attention networks \citep{veličković2018graph}.

+\citet{gupta2025civicparse} propose CivicParse, a benchmark and a pipeline for structured online deliberation.
+The pipeline is two-staged, first extracting distinct points of discussion that are classified with a content type, e.g., if the commenter proposes a solution to the discussion and a stance \emph{(pro, con)}. \citet{10.1145/3672608.3707925} use an LLM to automatically embed a user's response in a deliberation map.
+The task for the LLM is to identify questions, proposed solutions and arguments, as well as the stance of a given argument to create deliberation maps that make it easier for participants to collaboratively discuss questions and find solutions for them.

+Structure extraction is usually a combination of extraction and classification and contributes to a clearer, more \emph{rational} discussion.
+The models presented solve this task with high precision.

-\paragraph{Topic Modeling.} The automated identification of the discussed topic in text is called topic modeling. \citet{sun2023convntm} present a topic model using deep learning methods that is specified for conversations.
-By automatically identifying the topic of a written post, e.g., on citizen platforms that gather ideas for improving cities, it is easier for participants to gain an overview and find posts they are interested in.
-Furthermore topic modeling could also help to find similar proposals to either merge or propose to other participants.
+\paragraph{Topic Modeling.} Topic modeling is the automated identification of the topic being discussed in a text. \citet{sun2023convntm} present a topic model using deep learning methods that is tailored for conversations.
+Automatically identifying the topic of a written post, e.g., on citizen platforms that gather ideas for improving cities, makes it easier for participants to gain an overview and find posts they are interested in.
+Furthermore topic modeling could also help to find similar proposals to merge or suggest to other participants.
+In their experiments on Polis, \citet{DBLP:journals/corr/abs-2306-11932} show that prompting LLMs with topic modeling is an effective way to support and structure discussions.
+They use Anthropic's Claude \citep{DBLP:journals/corr/abs-2112-00861} to not only categorize the comments but also to produce two levels of topic labels.
+The authors emphasize that the task can be handled very well by LLMs and they consider the task less critical.
+Errors in topic assignments do not impact the discussion negatively, but a successful categorization can help to structure large-scale discussions.

+In addition to a better structure, assigned topics are also helpful to recommend contents to participants they might be interested in.
+This saves participants a lot of time and promotes exchange between people who have similar interests and pursue similar goals.
+This could significantly increase \emph{interactivity} and facilitate participation in general.